drewsberry/oh-my-zsh/custom/plugins/zshmarks/README.md

 zshmarks
 ========

+A copy of [Jocelyn Mallon](https://github.com/jocelynmallon)'s [zshmarks](https://github.com/jocelynmallon/zshmarks),
-A port of [Bashmarks (by Todd Werth)](https://github.com/twerth/bashmarks), a simple command line bookmarking plugin, for oh-my-zsh
+which is itself a port of [Bashmarks (by Todd Werth)](https://github.com/twerth/bashmarks), a simple command line bookmarking plugin, for oh-my-zsh

 How to install
 --------------